ethan-stone/obsidian-vault-knowledge-base/DND/One Shot/Elara.md

 *   Disguise kit
 *   A set of common clothes
 *   A small pouch with 30 gp
-*   A tarnished silver locket with a picture of a flower
+*   A tarnished silver locket with a picture of a dried flower

 ## Class Features